Verification of Unknown Dynamical Systems via Autoencoder Latent Space: Problem Formulation

 While Problem~\ref{prblm:1} may resemble a classical verification problem, the fact that $f$ is both high-dimensional and unknown makes verification highly challenging.
 To address this challenge, a key element of our approach is to map the high-dimensional system to a lower-dimensional representation using an autoencoder.
 This reduction, however, must be performed carefully to ensure that the latent (low-dimensional) representation remains a sound abstraction of the original system, thereby preserving the desired formal guarantees.
-We guarantee a sound abstraction by restricting the class of functions that the autoencoder can represent and reasoning with inclusion dynamics in the latent space, as the mapping in is general not one-to-one.
+We guarantee a sound abstraction by restricting the class of functions that the autoencoder can represent and reasoning with inclusion dynamics in the latent space, as the mapping is in general not one-to-one.

-To identify the set of initial states that satisfy the specification, we adopt a finite-abstraction-based approach.
 An overview of the approach is shown in Fig.~\ref{fig:CALM_GPR}.
 Our method begins by learning an autoencoder that maps the system to a lower-dimensional latent space (Section~\ref{sec:autoencoder}).
-In this latent space, we construct a Nondeterministic Transition System (NTS) abstraction (Section~\ref{sec:NTS}) using (deep kernel) Gaussian Process Regression (GPR) to accurately model the system dynamics (Section~\ref{sec:GP_modeling}).
-From the resulting NTS, existing verification techniques can then be applied to determine which states satisfy the given specification.
-Finally, we map the verification results obtained in the latent space back to the original state space (Section~\ref{sec:inverse}).
+In this latent space, we construct a Nondeterministic Transition System (NTS) abstraction (Section~\ref{sec:NTS}) using (deep kernel) GP regression to accurately model the system dynamics (Section~\ref{sec:GP_modeling}).
+From the resulting NTS, existing verification techniques can be applied to determine which states satisfy $\varphi$.